 A major component of this research involved doing a normality test for the data, which was essential in selecting the statistical analysis approach of SEM.
 The initial stage involved assessing the normality of the data with the Shapiro-Wilk normality test.
-Ghasemi and Zahediasl (2012) assert that the Shapiro-Wilk normality test is typically employed to assess data normality when the sample size is below 2000 in a research study.
-Additionally, a fundamental purpose of conducting the Shapiro-Wilk normality test is to ascertain if the data is parametric or non-parametric, as this determination will influence the choice of analytical method (Cassel et al.,

-1999).
-The Shapiro-Wilk normality test indicated that the variables were non-parametric, since all measurement variables yielded a value of 0.000, which is below the 0.05 threshold for normality.
+Ghasemi and Zahediasl (2012) assert that the Shapiro-Wilk normality test is typically employed to assess data normality when the sample size is less than 2000 in a research study.
+Another main goal of the Shapiro-Wilk normality test is to find out if the data is parametric or non-parametric.
+This is important because it affects the analysis method that is used (Cassel et al., 1999).
+The Shapiro-Wilk normality test indicated that the variables were non-parametric since all measurement variables yielded a value of 0.000, which is below the 0.05 threshold for normality.
 Therefore, a non-parametric method like PLS-SEM was appropriate compared to the parametric approach of CB-SEM.
-The Shapiro-Wilk normalcy test details are presented in Table 9.
+Table 9 presents the details of the Shapiro-Wilk normalcy test.

-Consequently, a non-parametric method like PLS-SEM was appropriate compared to the parametric approach of CB-SEM.
+Consequently, a non-parametric method like PLS-SEM was more appropriate compared to the parametric approach of CB-SEM.